ashbeats/illiterate/README.md

 The final goal is an app that can still __be used__, __when all ui text is removed.__

   Can an app like paypal, youtube, etc exist without text?

+User clicks --> Ultra simple mode -> All text is removed and this ui recommendations will be applied.

 #### More research is needed.

 So let's chat here:
 https://github.com/ashbeats/illiterate/projects/1